paleopollen/Novel_Pollen_Phylogenetic_Placement/README.md

-# Deep learning approaches to the phylogenetic placement of novel fossil pollen
+# Deep learning approaches to the phylogenetic placement of extinct pollen morphotypes
 Code for a variety of pollen recognition tasks, including classification, novelty detection, and phylogenetic placement in a reference evolutionary tree.

 <p align="center">